finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     Now you can run the Test_Relational_DbSpecific_SqlServer_UsingPureClientTestSuite with docker running in background.
 If no tests fails, you can be sure that we have successfully, 1) established the connection 2) generated the sql 3) executed the sql, and asserted expected results.

     **Congratulations on completing the connector!**

+### Executing against database from Pure Ide

+In the tutorial, we test sql generation in pure ide, but for execution against db, we have to clean+install the sqlserver-pure module and then run the test from java.
+To speed up the development cycle, you can alternatively launch a test instance of engine server from java and link it with Pure Ide.
+Then, when you run the tests from Pure Ide, they will run both generation and execution against database.
+Here are the steps to do that:

+* Run SqlServerRelationalTestServerInvoker from sqlserver-execution-tests module.
+Say it is running at 6060.
+* Add following vm options to PureIDELight: -Dlegend.test.server.host=127.0.0.1 -Dlegend.test.server.port=6060 -Dlegend.test.clientVersion=vX_X_X -Dlegend.test.serverVersion=v1
+* Run PureIDELight

+### Adding a new Datasource or AuthenticationStrategy Specification

+TODO